 4.2 Building a CI/CD Pipeline for Data-Intensive Systems

-In this section, a 3-stage CI/CD pipeline for a data-driven solution will be set up.
+In this section, a three-stage CI/CD pipeline for a data-driven solution will be set up.
 The sample project is a model written in Python and used for classification of a bank’s customers.
-Based on their characteristics like age, occupation, balance etc. it needs to identify customers that are likely to accept a loan offer.
+Based on their characteristics –age, occupation, balance, etc. – it needs to identify customers that are likely to accept a loan offer.
 Once the training process is finished, the model is exposed as a service on a Flask server.

 The CI/CD pipeline will consist of the following three stages: